debridge-finance/solana-tx-parser-public/docs/classes/SolanaParser.md

 Initializes parser object
-`SystemProgram`, `TokenProgram` and `AssociatedTokenProgram` are supported by default but may be overriden by providing custom idl/custom parser
+`SystemProgram`, `TokenProgram` and `AssociatedTokenProgram` are supported by default but may be overridden by providing custom idl/custom parser

 #### Parameters